FH-Cloud-Computing/website/docs/exercises/2-terraform/index.md

 ```

 As you can see we are referencing the previously-created security groups by name.
 This reference is important as Terraform attempts to execute resource creation *in parallel* and uses variables to determine which resources depend on each other.
 In other words, if you do not use a variable reference but hard-code the name Terraform will not be able to execute the instructions in the correct order.

+!!! tip
+    You can force Terraform to destroy and recreate a resource by using `terraform taint exoscale_compute.ubuntu`.

 ## About your state file